-For example, you created the file MYFILE.SLK using the service WINGZ on SERVR1.
-To transfer the file to your personal computer's WINGZ directory on drive C:
+For example, assume you create the file MYFILE.SLK using the file service WINGZ on PATHWORKS VMS server, SERVR1.
+To transfer the file to the public WINGZ directory on your NetWare server:

-1. Connect to the service with the USE command:

-C:\> USE Z: \\SERVR1\WINGZ

-2. Copy the file to your personal computer's directory.
+- 1. Connect to the PATHWORKS service with the USE command: - C:\> USE P: \\SERVR1\WINGZ - 2.
+Connect to your NetWare service with the MAP command: - C:\> MAP Z:= SYS:\PUBLIC\WINGZ - 3.
+Copy the file from the PATHWORKS server to the NetWare server. - C:\> COPY P:MYFILE.SLK Z:

-C:\> COPY Z:\WINGZ\MYFILE.SLK C:\WINGZ